 What Kind of Art Therapist Salary Should I Expect?

 Art therapy for children involves helping children express and document their experiences and perceptions, and what they feel and imagine, through art.
 It’s a particularly useful method of therapy for children who struggle to explain what they’re feeling, especially those who have experienced abuse, are on the autism spectrum, or have developmental or learning disabilities.
-You can let the children you’re working with decide on the art materials they’d like to use, what they want to create, and what they’d like to discuss, in order to encourage their independence and self-regulation.
+As an art therapist, you can let the children you’re working with decide on the art materials they’d like to use, what they want to create, and what they’d like to discuss, in order to encourage their independence and self-regulation.

 How Do I Get Art Therapy Clients?

-Becoming a registered member of a professional art therapy association often allows you to become part of their online directories.
-For example, in Canada, registered Canadian art therapists are included in CATA’s online directory for clients looking to find an art therapist.
+A great way to connect with potential clients is by becoming a registered member of a professional art therapy association.
+This will often allow you to become part of their online directory and access other helpful tools and resources.
+For example, in Canada, registered Canadian art therapists are included in CATA’s online directory for clients who are looking to find an art therapist.
+It’s also a good idea to network with other art therapists so that they can recommend you if an opportunity comes up.

-Having a killer online portfolio can help you build your art therapy client base.
-Prospective art therapy clients can get a sense of your artistic bona fides, your practice, and your philosophy.
-And, once you’re more established, you can use your portfolio to display client testimonials and show off the finished works of some of your clients.
+Having an online art therapy portfolio can help you stand out, make a strong impression, and build your art therapy client base.
+Prospective art therapy clients can get a sense of your artistic bona fides, your practice, and your guiding philosophy when it comes to making art.
+Plus, once you’re more established as a professional art therapist, you can also use your portfolio to display client testimonials and show off the finished works of some of your clients to demonstrate what you do.

 Want more tips on how to succeed as an artist?